prc594/Gandaki-Assembly-PAE-Data/README.md

 ---

-**Note:** This dataset is intended for research and educational purposes.
-Proper citation to the Pokhara Research Centre is requested when used in publications or reports.
+**Note:** Proper citation is requested when used in publications or reports.
+Use this version only for reference; obtain the official dataset for accurate research.